Girlguiding Scotland is a Scottish charity supporting 45,000 girls and young women and 11,000 amazing volunteers.

 We also have a team of staff who work in our Scottish Headquarters and shop in Edinburgh – they support the work of the Executive Committee.
 Find out who our Chief Executive is and who our senior management team are below.

 Denise is responsible for delivering Girlguiding Scotland’s strategy and managing our staff and finances.
 She works closely with the Scottish Chief Commissioner to ensure Girlguiding Scotland provides the best possible support for our members.

-Kirsty leads on money and business matters at Girlguiding Scotland.
+Susan leads on money and business matters at Girlguiding Scotland.
 She also runs our shops and online store, helping to generate income as well as oversee the spending of it!
-Kirsty supports our members with advice on tricky property, governance and charity matters too.
+She also supports our members with advice on tricky property, governance and charity matters too.

 Laura runs the Girlguiding Delivery team, which works with volunteers to get big events like our Tartan Gig off the ground.
 The team also builds external partnerships.